-Florida: Hurricane Watch Net HQ
+Florida: National Hurricane Center HQ

 The National Hurricane Center (NHC), on the campus of Florida International University in Miami, Florida, uses Amateur Radio as part of its data-gathering system.
-The station, which has the call sign WX4NHC, has been providing assistance during hurricanes since

-1980 and has been established by a group of volunteers using donated equipment.
+The station, which has the call sign WX4NHC, has been providing assistance during hurricanes since 1980 and has been established by a group of volunteers using donated equipment.
 The Amateur Radio station activates whenever a hurricane is within 300 miles of landfall in the areas of the western Atlantic, the Caribbean, or the eastern Pacific.
 They also provide emergency backup communications from the NHC to National Weather Service offices and other agencies in case a hurricane affects Miami.

-By gathering surface reports from other radio amateurs in an affected area of a storm, WX4NHC is able to provide the forecasters with supplemental weather and damage data that are not normally available; this data is frequently incorporated into advisories as they provide a human perspective and eyewitness accounts of what people are experiencing during a hurricane.
-The WX4NHC team has been nationally recognized for their volunteer international humanitarian efforts by the National Hurricane Conference and the South Florida Hurricane Conference.
+WX4NHC also participates in the Hurricane Watch Net (HWN), a group of specially-trained volunteers throughout North America who have been using Amateur Radio to report on and gather real-time information during hurricanes since 1965.
+By gathering surface reports from other radio amateurs in an affected area of a storm, HWN provides the forecasters with supplemental weather and damage data that are not normally available; this data is frequently incorporated into advisories as they provide a human perspective and eyewitness accounts of what people are experiencing during a hurricane.

+Both WX4NHC and the Hurricane Watch Net have been recognized by the National Hurricane Conference for their volunteer humanitarian efforts over the years.